 But there are some small studies now that suggest infertility may be the most likely bad outcome.

-So hopefully we're not walking down a road where we will see the problems from the e-product materialize in these next generations.
+So, hopefully, we're not walking down a road where we will see the problems from the e-product materialize in these next generations.

-Uh this is this is entirely unknown.
+This is entirely unknown.

 This is the largest medical experiment ever undertaken.